JulieAntezana/cse212-final-project/Final Project/stacks/stacks-tutorial.md

    # Create an empty stack for player1
    p1 = createStack()

-   # Push all characters of string to stack for player1
+   # Push each character of the string to the stack for player1
    for i in range(0,n,1):
       push(p1,string[i])

-   # Reverse the string for player2
+   # Order the string for player2
       # Write your code here.

    # Create an empty stack for player2
    p2 = createStack()

-   # Push all characters of string to stack for player2
+   # Push each character of the ordered string to the stack for player2
    for i in range(0,n,1):
       push(p2,string2[i])